sometimes around 2008 -9 , possibly earlier...

 Phil Nurse might appear as a contradiction to some; with a contagious smile, a happy disposition and oozing positive energy, he is also one of the toughest fighters and hardest trainers I have ever met.
-They say he broke a guy's leg in a fight when the guy tried to block one of his low kicks.
+They say he broke a guy's leg in a fight when the guy tried to block of of his low kicks.

 This is one tough dude.
-In Israel I met a guy named Ephraim; he came to our mixed martial arts class with Itay Gil.
-He told me that if I am ever in New York I should look him up and he would take me to his Thai Boxing class.
+In Israel I met a guy named Ephraim; he came to our mixed martial arts class with Itay Gil in Jerusalem.
+He told me that if I am ever in New York I should look him up and he would take me to his Thai Boxing (Muy Thai) class.
 At the next opportunity I did just that.
-I ended taking quite a few classes with Phil Nurse over several visits to New York.
+I ended up taking quite a few classes with Phil Nurse over several visits to New York.
 It was an experience I shall never forget.

 Turns out I walked right into the "Advanced Fitness Class".
 We began with a 40 minute jump rope session.
 Yeah, you heard me right, Forty minutes of continues jump roping.
-I had never done anything like this before but I sure as hell was not going to quite in the middle.
-Heck, I had my honor to protect.
+I had never done anything like this before but I sure as hell was not going to quit in the middle.
+Heck I had my honor to protect.
 I had just come in from Israel and I didn't want to make us all look like wimps!
-Besides, there was female kickboxer in the group, I couldn't embarrass myself.
+Besides, there was a female kickboxer in the group, I couldn't embarrass myself.

 I survived the forty minutes but not with the flair and style of the others.
 Towards the end they all started doing all sorts of fancy jump rope tricks, which was too much for me.
 I was content just to keep on my feet.
-Did I mention we did this barefoot on a wooden floor?
+Did I mention we did this barefoot on a hardwood floor?

 When you train with Phil you are with one whose body and soul are one and whose devotion and dedication are complete.
 His amazing ability is only matched by his humility and kindness.